In Design: Route 7 Westbound over Sugarland Run Bridge Rehabilitation in Fairfax County

 - Guardrail upgrades and new curb and gutter in the area of the bridge.

-The project originally called for further improvements including widening the bridge and extending the acceleration lane from the Fairfax County Parkway (Route 286) on-ramp to Dranesville Road (Route 228); these components are no longer being pursued.
-For more information on the revised project scope, click on the "Public Outreach" button above.
+The project originally called for further improvements including widening the bridge and extending the acceleration lane from the Fairfax County Parkway (Route 286) on-ramp to Dranesville Road (Route 228); these components are no longer part of the project.

 This section of Route 7 (westbound and eastbound combined) averages 59,000 vehicles a day.